Scholarship Name: Commonwealth Shared Scholarship Scheme

 Who is qualified to apply?

-- be nationals of (or permanently domiciled in) a developing Commonwealth country, and not currently be living or studying in a developed country (please see the list of eligible countries below)
+- be nationals of (or permanently domiciled in) a developing Commonwealth country, and not currently be living or studying in a developed country (see the Commonwealth Shared Scholarships prospectus 2014 for a list of eligible countries)

 - hold a first degree at either first or upper second class level